 While high scores in all other metrics earn the Targhee III recognition, they wouldn't be an award winner if they were not so reasonably priced as well.
-For $145, the Targhee III is not the most inexpensive boot we tested, but they are the highest performing boot with a reasonable price tag.
+The Targhee III is not the most inexpensive boot we tested, but they are the highest performing boot with a reasonable price tag.